Dental Hygiene Degree

 The Dental Hygiene Program at MWCC

-- Communicate professionally across verbal, written and electronic conversations.
+• Communicate effectively and professionally in verbal, written, and electronic formats

-- Meet the legal, ethical and regulatory standards set by the State Practice Act and Code of Ethics for Dental Hygienists.
+• Adhere to all legal, ethical, and regulatory standards established by the State Practice Act and the Code of Ethics for Dental Hygienists

 Dental Hygiene Courses